HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

          :-----------------------------:
 ```

 Some VCPU-32 instructions have a registers as an implicit target.
 For example, the ADDIL instruction uses general register one as implicit target.
 The BE instruction saves the return link segment implicitly in SR0.
-The caller can rely on that certain register are preserved across the calls.
+The caller can rely on that certain register are preserved across the call.
 In addition to the callee save registers Gr2 to GR7, the SP value, the RL and the DP value as well as SR4 to SR 7 are expected to be preserved across a call.
-In addition to the caller save segment registers, the processor status registers as well as any registers set by privileged code are NOT preserved across a procedure call.
+In addition to the caller save segment registers, the processor state register as well as any registers set by privileged code are NOT preserved across a procedure call.

 ### Parameter passing